hapax/hapax.github.io/assets/shower.md

 Clearly, the plane needs to be angle so that the redirected air is pointing down.
-The angle the air makes
+The angle made between the redirected air and the horizontal is called the *angle of attack*, and

 #### References